 Investigations of teachers and school administrators by the California Commission on Teacher Credentialing (CTC) has increased significantly since the mid ‘90s.
 Greater public awareness about sexual assault as a result of heightened publicity, the internet and “me too” has placed all teachers and school administrators under greater scrutiny.
 The CTC is now laser focused on student safety and school districts have tightened the written reporting requirements for board superintendents with failure to report misconduct now considered “unprofessional conduct” by the Commission.

 All that is required for the CTC to initiate an investigation is a complaint lodged by an individual against a teacher or administrator with an allegation of misconduct, sexual misconduct or criminal activity.
 School districts are required to report any misconduct to the CTC and many err on the side of caution if a teacher is refused reemployment by a school due to allegations of misconduct.
 Criminal charges and convictions can also trigger automatic credential suspension and mandatory credential revocation.
+There is no statute of limitation for the filing of a disciplinary action by a California licensing board.

 Why Hire A Lawyer to Represent You When Under Investigation?